-Saturday 22 February is World Thinking Day and Founder's Day - an annual celebration of Scouting and Guiding and we're helping you get in the spirit with a new Scouting themed free activity trail avalible all week from the bell tents on Church Field.
-You'll also find dressing up and other activities to try and give you a taster of the Scouting and Guding life.
+Saturday 22 February is World Thinking Day and Founder's Day - an annual celebration of Scouting and Guiding and we're helping you get in the spirit with a new Scouting-themed free activity trail available all week from the Visitor Centre.
+You'll also find dressing up and other activities to try and give you a taster of the Scouting and Guiding life.

 As the Birthplace of Scouting, Brownsea Island was home to one of Baden Powell's first experimental Scout camps back in 1907.
 The island has a history of welcoming Scouts and Guides from across the world to the campsite - something we continue to do to this day.

-During the week children aged 8-14 are invited to join us for our popular ranger days where they can find out what it's like to be a ranger on Brownsea Island.
+During the week children aged 8-14 are invited to join us for our popular junior ranger days where they can find out what it's like to be a ranger on Brownsea Island.
 They'll get stuck in, following in the footsteps of one of our rangers and learn some fun bush craft skills.
 It’s a great opportunity to make friends, get active and make a real difference in helping the team look after this special place.
+Book your place here.